Anon3mou5/RecordBook/README.md

 # RecordBook
-Its just implementation of Ledger made using Recyclerview with beautiful U &amp; ,can be used to store information of user
+Its just implementation of Ledger made using Recyclerview with beautiful UI &amp; ,can be used to store information of user